mh-cbon/changelog/README.md

-     export    Export the changelog using given template md        Export the changelog to Markdown format debian    Export the changelog to Debian format help, h   Shows a list of commands or help for one command
+     export    Export the changelog using given template md        Export the changelog to Markdown format debian    Export the changelog to Debian format rpm       Export the changelog to RPM format changelog Export the changelog to CHANGELOG (internal) format ghrelease Export the changelog to gh-release format, good for gh release page help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: